How Do I Fix My Burglar Alarm? — Top Tips

 Checking the Loop Resistance

 Alarms are triggered when a normally closed (NC) microswitch in a sensor, or a tamper contact goes open circuit.
 The resistance of a loop circuit (consisting of sensor contacts and loop wiring all connected in series) must be below an upper limit with all switches closed.
 This is usually 5 to 10 kilo ohms, but depends on the panel.
 Also the resistance of the loop when a contact opens has a lower limit, in the range of 100 kilo ohms.
 To check the resistance of a loop, remove the two wires connected to the zone input at the alarm panel and connect the probes of a digital multimeter, set to the ohms range, to these two wires.
-Resistance should typically be less than 100 ohms, but can rise if sensors are giving trouble or if you have many sensors connected in series and long cable runs.
+Resistance should typically be less than 100 ohms (or around 5k if an EOL resistor is fitted at the last sensor), but can rise if sensors are giving trouble or if you have many sensors connected in series and long cable runs.
 If the resistance is excessively high, several hundred ohms or greater, further investigation is necessary.
 If you have an assistant, they can watch the meter and you can bridge the alarm contacts of each sensor in turn with a piece of wire.
 By a process of elimination, this will enable you to identify the problematic sensor.
 Alternatively, you can go to each sensor in turn with the meter and measure the resistance across the alarm contacts.
 Remember that the loop must be disconnected from the panel, otherwise voltage will be present on the contacts, giving a false reading.
 Also PIRs and other sensors requiring power must be powered up for the contacts to operate.

 See this guide for instructions on how to use a multimeter: